Hypercubed/autocmdr/Readme.md

 autocmdr
 =============

-This is a work in progress, experiment, proof of concept, and/or waist of time.
+This is a work in progress, experiment, proof of concept, and/or waste of time.

 # Description

-autocmdr is a command runner, command builder, and command line interface application builder.  autocmdr itself was partially built using autocmdr.
+autocmdr is a command runner, command builder, and CLI application builder.  autocmdr itself was partially built using autocmdr.
 Also see the obligatory todo app here [todo-md](https://github.com/Hypercubed/todo-md) (Works with GFM task lists!!).

 Warning...
 The usage is changing rapidly.
-I'm still discovering new ways to use this.
+I'm working towards a [0.1.0](https://github.com/Hypercubed/autocmdr/issues?milestone=1) release soon.
 Feedback is welcome.

 [![Gittip donate button](http://badgr.co/gittip/hypercubed.png)](https://www.gittip.com/hypercubed/ "Donate weekly to this project using Gittip")
 [![Paypal donate button](http://badgr.co/paypal/donate.png?bg=%23feb13d)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=X7KYR6T9U2NHC "One time donation to this project using Paypal")